|LabVIEW 2015 Help|

 |Note You cannot revert a LabVIEW class if the class version is incremented.
 LabVIEW does not have sufficient information to undo a change to the data in LabVIEW class controls and indicators.
 To revert current changes, do not save any changes.
 Unload the class and all VIs that reference the class and then reload from disk.|

-Refer to the Developer Zone on ni.com for more information about how LabVIEW mutates data when you edit a LabVIEW class.
+Refer to the following support document at ni.com for more information about how LabVIEW mutates data when you edit a LabVIEW class.

 You can upcast classes using the To More Generic Class function and downcast using the To More Specific Class function.
 You also can use these functions for refnum data types that have an inheritance hierarchy, such as VI Server Control Refnums, and the functionality is identical.
 Using the To More Generic Class function does not change the data but it does change the type of the wire that carries the data.
 However, the function has no effect when the VI is running.
 The primary use of the To More Generic Class function is as a way of eliminating coercion dots for those programmers who have a strict code convention against such data conversions.